reedhedges/AMRISim/README.md

 environment, and places a simulated robot model in that environment.

+AMRISim then creates a Pioneer control interface and a ROS interface for each simulated robot (unless disabled).

-It then provides a simulated Pioneer control connection accessible via a TCP port (similar to the real Pioneer's serial port connection).
+The Pioneer interface is an emulated Pioneer robot but with a connection accessible via a TCP port (similar to the real Pioneer's serial port connection).
 ARIA/AriaCoda is able to connect to TCP ports instead of serial ports (ArRobotConnector, for example, automatically tries TCP port 8101 before the serial port).

+See below for description of which parts of the Pioneer protocol are implemented, and simulator-specific extensions.

+The host is running AMRISim is advertised via a simple broadcast discovery protocol, compatible with the Lantronix WiBox device used on some Pioneer robots.
+(MDNS-SD or another service discover protocol can perhaps be added if desired, contact the maintainer(s)).
-Ports open for Pioneer connections are advertised via MDNS-SD (broadcast/multicast DNS service discovery protocol).
-(Aria and AriaCoda include a feature in their Python interfaces to search for this via MDNS-SD).
+(Aria and AriaCoda include a feature in their Python interfaces to discover available AMRISim hosts or WiBox devices via a short network broadcast.)
+For details on this protocol see below.

-In addition, a ROS interface node is started for each robot.
-(If no ROS master (roscore) is running, an option is presented to the user to start one.)
+The ROS interfaces are in-process nodes created for each simulated robot.
+If no ROS master is detected, an option is presented to start roscore.
+The nodes currently have arbitrary names beginning with the prefix "AMRISim-" (but better naming may be added in the fututre, similar to how information about robots is logged and reported via Pioneer connection.)
+See below for ROS topics.
+`
 AMRISim (powered by Stage) has the following features and device models.
 Device model parameters may be customized in a configuration file, or new models may be defined based on existing